AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/identity-for-edge-network/faq.md

 A: Use both `getSdkIdentities` and `getIdentities`

-To get the identifiers used by the Adobe Solutions extensions, call [getSdkIdentities](../mobile-core/api-reference.md#retrieving-stored-identifiers).
+To get the identifiers used by the Adobe Solutions extensions, call [getSdkIdentities](../mobile-core/api-reference.md#getsdkidentities).

-To get the identifiers used by the AEP Edge extensions, call [getIdentities](./api-reference.md#getidentities).
+To get the identifiers used by the Edge extensions, call [getIdentities](./api-reference.md#getidentities).

 ## Q: How can I clear all the identifiers from the SDK when using both AEP Edge extensions and Adobe Solutions extensions?